For information about the Ash Center's Technology and Democracy Fellowship Program, please visit the fellowship program page.

 The story of technology and government is the story of innovation in government, and the Ash Center for Democratic Governance and Innovation has long been the Harvard Kennedy School’s primary resource for the research, teaching, and practice of public sector innovation.
 Over time, the Ash Center has focused its efforts on the potential and pitfalls of a number of levers available to public innovators—public value creation; privatization and managed competition, networked and collaborative governance, social innovation, and encouraging innovative jurisdictions.
 It has also long turned its attention to the potential and pitfalls of technology as a lever for improving democratic governance.

 The Ash Center enthusiastically supports the efforts of students who are passionate and engaged on issues at the intersection of democratic governance and technology.
 It also provides a number of offerings to help students learn crucial technology-related skills and provide opportunities to develop those skills in applied learning environments.
+Learn more about the Ash Center's student offerings here.

 The Center has built important relationships with the technologists around the world to promote innovative solutions to issues of democratic engagement and public participation.
 The Center’s work in this area can be seen through its support of hackathons and technology demonstration events including #Hack4Congress and #Tech4Democracy.